Anthial/katacodatest/buildbot-setup/step8.md

 Moving on to something more functional, the category of "#CHANGESOURCES" deals with where BuildBot should look to find any source code changes in a version control system.
 Such as when a push is made to a Git repository.
 In our case a GitPoller is used.
 There are more types of repositories than ones using Git so if you want more information about those checkout [this documentation](https://docs.buildbot.net/latest/manual/configuration/changesources.html).
-We are going to change the value `git://github.com/buildbot/pyflakes.git` to the value `INSERT NEW GIT HERE`.
+We are going to change the value `git://github.com/buildbot/pyflakes.git` to the value `git://github.com/Anthial/pythonfun.git`.
 So now, if any changes were made to this Git repository while this BuildBut was running, it would perform "runtests".

 We then move on to the Builders category, [INSERT MORE INFORMATION HERE ABOUT BUILDERS] in particular it is interesting to look at the BuildFactory and the steps added to it.
 The first steps sets a repository to collect and the second states that a command should be executed.